The term, personal finance, is an extremely broad one... which could theoretically incorporate just about anything relating to your money!

 The final step in your journey to financial mastery is to provide protection for you and your family 👨👩👧👦 It’s not a nice thought, but sometimes bad things happen to good people… and that’s where health insurance or life insurance comes in.

 It’s compulsory to have car insurance, and your landlord or mortgage provider may insist you take out renter insurance or buildings / contents insurance, but you should also consider safeguarding against sudden death or illness.

 When it comes to selecting the correct policy for you, the two main aspects to consider are the policy value and the policy term (both the policy value and policy term will be heavily dependent on your personal circumstances).

-If you’re in a regular, full-time job, then your employer may offer some form of basic life insurance that would cover simple funeral costs.
-But if you have a family to support, then it’s probably wise to put some additional protection in place.
+If you’re in a regular, full-time job, then your employer may offer some form of basic life insurance that covers simple funeral costs.
+But if you have a family to support, then it’s probably wise to put additional protection in place.

-Determining the value of your life insurance policy can seem a bit daunting.
-It’s likely that you want to assure your family a certain quality of life, should the worst happen… but just how much is enough when it comes to insuring your life?
+Determining the value of your life insurance policy can seem daunting.
+You'll likely want to assure your family a certain quality of life, should the worst happen… but just how much is enough when it comes to insuring your life?

 A helpful rule of thumb when deciding on the value of your life insurance policy, is to ensure that your family could live off the interest from the potential payout.
 You can the reverse engineer this to calculate the appropriate amount 🧮